Are you dangling a carrot to just meet a sales objective or are you addressing a pain point in your distribution and sales channel?

 Whether that’s offering incentive trips, merchandise rewards or cash, it seems this technique has stood the test of time.
 However, let me question this old adage and explore the use of this model in business today.

-To engage your business partners and sales channel, it’s not a matter of simply picking a reward for achieving sales, adding a communications plan and declare an incentive program open for business.
+To engage your business partners and sales channel and build customer loyalty, it’s not a matter of simply picking a reward for achieving sales, adding a communications plan and declare an incentive program open for business.

-Whilst it’s true that a properly selected reward (i.e. based on the psychographics of your business audience) will be attractive and create a desire for people to want to earn it, I don’t think it will change behaviour to achieve the outcomes your incentive program is after.
+Whilst it’s true that a properly selected reward (i.e. based on the psychographics of your business audience) will be attractive and create a desire for people to want to earn it, a sole focus only on a reward won’t change behaviour to achieve the outcomes your B2B loyalty and incentive program is after.